Danidfra/echos-of-the-wood/ECHO_IMPLEMENTATION_SUMMARY.md

 **Initialization in `createActiveSpirit()`:**
 - Determines echo count based on rarity
 - Randomly selects which echo is real
-- Creates circular formation with randomized positions
+- Creates circular formation around main spirit with randomized positions
+- Each echo gets absolute position (xPct, yPct) clamped to bounds (5-95%)
+- Each echo gets its own random velocity (vx, vy)

 **Behavior in animation loop:**
-- Echo spirits use base wandering behavior
+- Main spirit uses base wandering behavior
+- Each echo updates independently with its own wandering movement
+- Each echo has boundary bounce logic, random jitter, and velocity clamping
-- No special cursor interaction
+- No cursor interaction for echoes or main spirit
-- Echoes maintain position offsets

 **Rendering:**
 - Fake echoes rendered separately with reduced opacity (0.7)
 - Real echo rendered in main spirits section with full opacity (1.0)
+- Positions use absolute xPct/yPct (no offset calculation)
 - Click handlers for fake echoes (remove) and real echo (resolve)

 ### 6. `src/components/game/SceneViewport.tsx`